EricSyamir/petronascybersec/README.md

 # PETRONAS Cybercrime Platform

+**Advanced Deepfake Recognition & Cybersecurity Platform**

-A comprehensive cybersecurity platform for combating cybercrime in Malaysia through incident reporting, deepfake detection, OSINT monitoring, and scammer database management.
+A comprehensive cybersecurity platform featuring state-of-the-art **deepfake recognition technology** for combating cybercrime in Malaysia.
+The platform specializes in AI-powered deepfake detection and analysis, along with incident reporting, OSINT monitoring, and scammer database management.

 ## Table of Contents